tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 # Upgrading SUSE Rancher Prime Manager (With Internet Access)

 This repository is your step-by-step guide to upgrading `SUSE Rancher Prime Manager` in environments with internet access.
 Whether you’re performing a routine upgrade or preparing for a major version jump, this guide is here to help you do it smoothly, securely, and with confidence.
-It’s primarily built for `SUSE` Solution Architects, but it’s also a valuable resource for Infrastructure, Cloud-Native, and DevOps teams managing `SUSE Rancher Prime` solution in production environments.
+This repository is primarily built for `SUSE` Solution Architects, but it’s also a valuable resource for Infrastructure, Cloud-Native, and DevOps teams managing `SUSE Rancher Prime` solution in production environments.
 If you’re looking for a straightforward way to keep your `SUSE Rancher Prime`  deployment up to date and rock-solid — you’re in the right place.

 ---